usaid-cs/yesterday-i-learned/biology.md

+- [Sodium raises blood pressure](https://www.youtube.com/watch?v=Ab9OZsDECZw) by increasing water retention, and thus volume.
+If the volume stays the same than pressure increases.
+- [Owls cannot move their eyes](https://www.nationalgeographic.org/media/birds-eye-view-wbt/) but they can move their head to compensate.
 - [Leukemia](https://en.wikipedia.org/wiki/Leukemia) is a high number of abnormal blood cells.
 Symptoms vary wildly depending on the type of leukemia diagnosed.
 - Artificial heart batteries don't last the whole day.
 A patient can have dozens of backups in case of travel or power failure, for example.
 - Cat ears fold back when it is about to attack.